 Step 1: Work out how much money you need to save

-Whether it’s a summer backpacking across Europe or a down payment on a house, you probably need a decent amount tucked away.
+Whether it’s an emergency fund, a summer backpacking across Europe or a down payment on a house, you probably need a decent amount tucked away.
 Figure out exactly how much you need to save to meet your financial goal.

 Step 2: Decide how long it’ll take to save up